 Community of users and benefits:

-Mojaloop exists to provide a simple and low-cost way for people and institutions in developing economies to obtain access to the facilities for exchanging funds between financial institutions which the rich and members of developed economies take for granted.
+IPFI exists to provide a simple and low-cost way for people and institutions in developing economies to obtain access to the facilities for exchanging funds between financial institutions which the rich and members of developed economies take for granted.
 The categories of users who will benefit from the implementations are:

 People and enterprises who currently hold their accounts with institutions other than traditional banks.